sonofthort/Ascension-Game-Master-Glossary/README.md

   - Events represent global effects that change the power structure of the world, and change the rules of the game for all players for as long as they remain in play.
 - __Event__ (_card_)
   - A special type of card which is in play when an Event is active.
 The Event card describes the event.
+- __Event Trophy__ (_keyword_)
+  - Event cards will sometimes possess an Event Trophy. an Event Trophy is an action/effect which takes place when a player triggers the Event Trophy (typically by banishing a Fanatic).
 - __Expansion__
   - The game Ascension has multiple expansions.
 Expansions can be combined arbitrarily to create interesting game play scenarios.
 - __Faction__
   - A hero, monster, or construct, may belong to a particular faction.
 Many cards provide bonuses related to particular card factions.
 Factions include Mechana, Lifebound, Enlightened, Void, and Dreamborn.
 - __Faction Monster__ (_card_)
   - A Monster which has a Faction, which can cause interaction with other effects such as Rally when the Monster is defeated.
+- __Fanatic__ (_monster_) [_Storm of Souls_]
+  - An Always Available Monster.
+The Fanatic is a Trophy Monster with a variable reward based on the current Event called an Event Trophy.
+You may have no more than one Fanatic Trophy at any time.
+If you defeat a Fanatic while you already have a Trophy from one, you gain the Honor reward but do not get another Trophy.
+  - Fanatic is returned to the Always Available Zone when banished.
+It never goes to the Void.
 - __Fate__ (_keyword_)
   - Fate effects take place when a card enters the center row.
 - __Fate Auction__ (_keyword_)